Skip to main content

 PA State Technical Committee Meeting

-The State Technical Advisory Committee is part of the locally-led initiative that forms the core of conservation efforts.
+The State Technical Committee is part of the locally-led initiative forming the core of conservation efforts.
 The committee advises the NRCS State Conservationist on matters that are most important to the citizens of New Hampshire and helps focus agency efforts where they matter most.

 What are State Technical Committees (STAC)?